On the computational hardness needed for quantum cryptography: Quantum computational zero knowledge proofs

 \subsection{EFI pairs are essential for non-trivial QCZK}

-\begin{theorem} If there is a language in $\cQCZKHV$ that is hard on average for $\cBQP$ for some $\cBQP$-samplable distribution $D$, i.e.\ any $\cBQP$ algorithm has negligible success probability in deciding $L$ on average over $D$ and the algorithm's randomness, then EFI state pairs (secure against uniform $\cBQP$ adversaries) exist. \end{theorem}
+\fi \ifitcsproc \begin{theorem} If there is a language in $\cQCZKHV$ that is hard on average for $\cBQP$ for some $\cBQP$-samplable distribution $D$, i.e.\ any $\cBQP$ algorithm has negligible success probability in deciding $L$ on average over $D$ and the algorithm's randomness, then EFI state pairs (secure against uniform $\cBQP$ adversaries) exist. \end{theorem} \else \begin{theorem} If there is a language in $\cQCZKHV$ that is hard on average for $\cBQP$ for some $\cBQP$-samplable distribution $D$, i.e.\ any $\cBQP$ algorithm has negligible success probability in deciding $L$ on average over $D$ and the algorithm's randomness, then EFI state pairs (secure against uniform $\cBQP$ adversaries) exist. \end{theorem}

 As is the classical case \cite{OW93}, the other direction is more involved.
 Since we could not use one-way functions like the classical proof, we instead use ideas from the works of Ong and Vadhan~\cite{Vadhan06,OngV08}.
 On a high level, they also study the equivalence between zero-knowledge and commitments in the classical setting, but their proof goes through universal one-way hash functions.
 We adapt their high-level proof ideas but replace certain ingredients with quantum techniques originally developed by Watrous when studying quantum statistical zero knowledge proofs \cite{Wat02}.
 In particular, we are going to take their idea of considering instance-dependent probability ensembles/commitments, and propose the quantum analogue of instance-dependent probability ensembles in the following lemma, showing the equivalence between a language being inside $\cQCZK$ and the existence of an instance-dependent computational indistinguishability for that language\footnote{We only formally show one direction, but the other direction follows the same proof as the classical case via constructing zero-knowledge proofs from instance-dependent commitments.}.